-This annual fundraising campaign is essential for CCPA to provide the quality of training that has earned notable accolades and continues to launch our graduates into every aspect of the performing arts.
-Join us at centre stage to build on our successes and stride forward with confidence.
-Our goal is $250,000, and there is a list of giving impacts below.
+This Annual Giving Campaign is essential for CCPA to provide the quality of training that has earned notable accolades and continues to launch our graduates into every aspect of the performing arts.
+Join us to build on our successes and stride forward with confidence.

 Donors will also receive a charitable tax receipt for all cash donations.

-Donors can participate in many ways by selecting where their gift should be awarded or by making a donation to Area Of Greatest Need.
+Donors can participate in many ways by selecting where their gift should be awarded.

 The impact of your action could include: